kumahq/kuma-website/app/_src/reference/transparent-proxy-configuration.md

     Disables conntrack zone splitting, which can prevent potential DNS issues

     **Details**: The conntrack zone splitting feature is used to avoid DNS resolution errors when applications make numerous DNS UDP requests.
 Normally, we separate conntrack zones to ensure proper handling of DNS traffic: Zone 2 handles DNS packets between the application and the local proxy, while Zone 1 manages packets between the proxy and upstream DNS resolvers.
-Disabling this feature should only be done if necessary, for example, in environments where custom iptables rules are already manipulating DNS traffic (e.g., inside Docker containers in custom networks when redirecting all DNS traffic \[`redirect.dns.captureAll` is enabled\])
+Disabling this feature should only be done if necessary, for example, in environments where custom iptables rules are already manipulating DNS traffic (for example, inside Docker containers in custom networks when redirecting all DNS traffic \[`redirect.dns.captureAll` is enabled\])

     {% include snippets/tproxy/conf-field-table.html.liquid type="bool" default="false" flag="--skip-dns-conntrack-zone-split" env="REDIRECT_DNS_SKIP_CONNTRACK_ZONE_SPLIT" %}